solo-io/wasm/docs/content/reference/cli/_index.md

 weight: 2
 ---

-This section contains generated reference documentation for the Autopilot CLI.
+This section contains generated reference documentation for the `wasme` CLI.

 {{% children description="true" %}}